jeertmans/jinglebox/README.md

 JingleBox can play jingles for every game, at very precise time moments.
-If you are using another software for playing music during the whole event (e.g., *Spotify*), then it will automatically reduce its volume when jingles are played.
+If you are using another software for playing music during the whole event (e.g., *Chrome*), then it will automatically reduce its volume when jingles are played.

 All the parameters can be modified through the program, and changes will